about a dot in Chinese arts

 Imagine you are asked to give a short lecture on what a dot is in western art.

 This exercise is not only exciting for those interested in art.
 We live in a time when the term “mindfulness” is gaining importance.
-At the same time, many not only find it difficult to practice mindfulness, some also do not know exactly how to practice it sensibly.
+At the same time, many not only find it difficult to practice mindfulness, but some also do not know exactly how to practice it sensibly.

 Don’t worry, I’m not writing an article about esotericism or well-being, rather I want to reflect on a part of Chinese art that is generally under-recognized and yet of great importance.
 Traditional Chinese painting and calligraphy are inextricably linked.
 What applies to a large scroll painting also applies to the individual stroke – and for a dot.
 Everything must be spiritually permeated.